 4. Accountability

-The Capsule Manufacturing Supervisor is accountable for ensuring that overfilled or underfilled capsules are properly identified and handled according to this SOP.
-The QA Manager is responsible for ensuring compliance with this procedure and reviewing records for regulatory compliance.
+The Capsule Manufacturing Supervisor is responsible for ensuring the validation process is carried out according to this SOP.
+The QA Manager is responsible for reviewing and approving the validation plan and results.

 5. Procedure